unm-campus-histories/spaces/docs/essays/mckinnon-center.md

 building, and the $5 million funds were donated to UNM by Ian and Sonnet McKinnon.
 The building became accessible to students in the summer of 2018 after a year and a half of construction dating back to December 2016.
 The building adjacent to MCM previously known as the Graduate School of Management has now assumed the Anderson School of Management title.
-Both buildings serve as the breeding grounds of success for all business students.
+Together, these buildings make up the school of business at UNM.

 # Construction
+{% include figure.html class="img-right" width="40%" caption="MCM Blueprints, outlining the construction site" src="images/mcm-blueprints.jpg" %}

 Construction for the new management building began in December of 2016.
-The plan was to demolish the current ASM building and erect the new one in its place rather than moving locations.
+The plan was to demolish the current west ASM building and erect the new one in its place rather than moving locations.
 This portion of campus proved to be an area where student traffic was at a high and having to shut the area down for construction limited mobility and created multiple detours of common routes.
 Buildings around this area included the Collaborative Teaching and Learning Building and the Economics building, as well as Hokona Hall.
 The northern edge of campus was gated off and prevented students from accessing these buildings without seeking an alternate route.
 These gates extended into campus as far as the CTLB.

-{% include figure.html class="img-left" width="32%" caption="Demolition of the ASM building" src="images/mcm-construction-1.jpg" %} {% include figure.html class="img-right" width="32%" caption="Removal of interior materials to be separated and recycled" src="images/mcm-construction-4.jpg" %}
+{% include figure.html class="img-left" width="32%" caption="Demolition of the West ASM building" src="images/mcm-construction-1.jpg" %} {% include figure.html class="img-right" width="32%" caption="Removal of interior materials to be separated and recycled" src="images/mcm-construction-4.jpg" %}
 {% include figure.html class="img-center" width="32%" caption="Early morning construction while campus is empty" src="images/mcm-construction-2.jpg" %}

 # Side Effects